remotion-dev/remotion/packages/docs/docs/importing-assets.md

 ### Caveats

-While this was previously the main way of importing files, we recommend against it because of the following reasons:
+While this was previously the main way of importing files, we now recommend against it because of the following reasons:

 - Only the above listed file extensions are supported.
 - The maximum file size is 2GB.